Water Damaged Tile Repair Services in Greensboro, NC

 Before you have your tile, grout or tub replaced, let Carolina Tile, Grout & Tub Restoration, Inc. show you what options are available to you.

-OUR WATER DAMAGED TILE REPAIR SERVICE
+LOCAL WATER DAMAGED TILE REPAIR SERVICE

 - Remove (ceramic or porcelain) tiles from damaged areas